 "Remember how far you've come.
 Remember what you've overcome before.
 Remember what you're capable of."

-A Double Paralympic Bronze Medallist with over 100 International Career Titles, Lucy Shuker is one of Britain's most successful Wheelchair Tennis players.
+A Multiple Paralympic Medallist with over 100 International Career Titles, Lucy Shuker is one of Britain's most successful Wheelchair Tennis players.
 Achieving career best rankings of World No.#5 in Singles and World No.#3 in Doubles, Lucy is a former Masters Doubles Champion, Australian Open and Wimbledon Grand Slam Doubles Finalist.

 World Cup Medals